Rahulkumar0909/OIBGRIP/README.md

 - Select a cheese type.
 - Opt veggies from many options.

-5.Integrate the razor pay checkout for payment.
+5. Integrate the razor pay checkout for payment.
 Create a dummy account and integrate the test mode.
 In test mode, on clicking success, place and confirm the order.

 6. In the admin login, create a mini inventory management system keeping track of available pizza base, sauce, cheese, veggies, and meat.